 - Plans must include free preventive services, and insurance providers cannot impose limitations on ‘Essential Health Benefits,’ such as screenings and preventive treatments that reduce the risk of cancer and other diseases.

 - Insurance providers that spend less than 80% of premium revenue on medical services must rebate the overage to their policyholders.
 This is known as the ’80-20 Rule.’
-In 2012, this saved consumers nearly $4 billion.

 - Group health insurance plans must kick in for all employees within a period of 90 days or less from the time he or she becomes eligible for this coverage.